If you are just starting out fishing you may be confused by all of the different types of fishing rods available in your local tackle store.

 A hard rod case or tube is best as it provides the maximum amount of protection versus a cloth rod cover.

-There is a speific type of spinning rod that is called an ultralight spinning rod.
+There is a specific type of spinning rod that is called an ultralight spinning rod.

 These rods are really light and short and are used with very light line in the 2 to 6 lbs range.

-As the name suggests the power rating is "ultra light" and are predominaently used for trout and panfish fishing.
+As the name suggests the power rating is "ultra light" and are predominantly used for smaller freshwater fishing.